-To fill this gap, IEEE began new projects a couple of years ago.
-The aim of these projects is to standardize the terminology and test methods for both the digitizing waveform recorders [1] and the analog to digital converters [2].
-The IMEKO TC4 Working Group on "A/D and D/A Converter Metrology", EUPAS, undertook the task to manage these standardization projects in Europe [3].
+To fill this gap, IEEE1 began new projects a few years ago.
+The aim of these projects is to standardize the terminology and test methods for both digitizing waveform recorders [1] and analog to digital converters [2].
+The IMEKO TC4 Working Group on "A/D and D/A Converter Metrology", EUPAS2, undertook the task to manage these standardization projects in Europe [3].
 The two bodies work closely together.

-There exists another initiative, Dynad [7] which deals with dynamic characterisation of ADC's.
+There exists another initiative, Dynad [5] which deals with dynamic characterization of ADC's.
 The programs and principles described in this paper relate also to this project, but the primary intention is to contribute to the IEEE standards.
-On long run, we should consider the development of a common test program.
+In long run, we should consider the development of a common test program.

-In 1999, a LabView program was announced by a workgroup in the IEEE Instrumentation and Measurement Society TC-10 [5,6].
+In 1999, a LabView program was announced by a workgroup in the IEEE Instrumentation and Measurement Society TC-10 [6,7].
 This is maybe the first widely available program to bring part of the methods described in the standards [1,2] into practice, in a standard form.
 It implements the sine wave test method.